Tai peoples: Origin

+Temporal alignment of Kra-Dai language evolution, maternal demographic history, and paleoenvironmental changes over the past 6,000 years.
+The interdisciplinary data illustrates how the initial divergence of Kra-Dai languages around 4,000 years BP (a) coincided with a reduction in Chinese archaeological sites (b) and a plateau in maternal population growth (c), which were driven by agricultural decline (d) during the global 4.2K cooling event (e).

 James R. Chamberlain (2016) proposes that the Tai-Kadai (Kra-Dai) language family was formed as early as the 12th century BC in the middle of the Yangtze basin, coinciding roughly with the establishment of the Chu state and the beginning of the Zhou dynasty.
 Following the southward migrations of Kra and Hlai (Rei/Li) peoples around the 8th century BCE, the Yue (Be-Tai people) started to break away and move to the east coast in the present-day Zhejiang province, in the 6th century BCE, forming the state of Yue and conquering the state of Wu shortly thereafter.
 According to Chamberlain, Yue people (Be-Tai) began to migrate southwards along the east coast of China to what are now Guangxi, Guizhou and northern Vietnam, after Yue was conquered by Chu around 333 BCE.
 There the Yue (Be-Tai) formed the Luo Yue, which moved into Lingnan and Annam and then westward into northeastern Laos and Sip Song Chau Tai, and later became the Central-Southwestern Tai, followed by the Xi Ou, which became the Northern Tai).